oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A Status List Token in the CWT format should follow the security considerations of {{RFC8392}}.

-## Cached and Stale status lists
+## Cached and Stale Status Lists

 When Relying Parties fetch the Status List, they need to be aware of its up-to-date status.
 The 'ttl' (time-to-live) claim in the Status List Token provides one mechanism for setting a maximum cache time for the fetched data.
-This property permits distribution of a status list to a CDN or other distribution mechanism while giving guidance to consumers of the status list on how often they need to fetch a fresh copy of the status list even if that status list is not expired.
+This property permits distribution of a Status List to a CDN or other distribution mechanism while giving guidance to consumers of the Status List on how often they need to fetch a fresh copy of the Status List even if that Status List is not expired.

 # Privacy Considerations